 Pale ales, as such, continue to be produced in their somewhat original domestic form in England to the present day, with Bass being the best known example.
 IPA did not fare so well.
 Modern brewing technology, changing public tastes, a couple of major wars, and the decline of the Empire all had a hand in its decline.
 Pale ales had crossed the Atlantic to America early, but lost popularity and were only produced as secondary products by the prolific German brewers.
 By 1900, IPA was produced by only a small handful of primarily Northeastern breweries.
 But they were IPAs in name only, bearing little resemblance to the original products.
 Likewise, the pale ales of the time more closely resembled strong lagers than anything else.
 After Prohibition and on into the 1960s and 1970s, most products labeled as ales, pale or otherwise, were considered to be in the malt liquor category.

 The IPA variant of the pale ale style continues to evolve on an almost daily basis.
 Many craft breweries report that their version is the most popular beer they sell.
 With so many IPAs now in the market, the brewers are coming up with all sorts of ways to get their product to stand above the fray.
-Brutally high hop rates are becoming the norm.
-High ABVs with some approaching or even exceeding the 10% range are not uncommon.
+High hop rates are becoming the norm, with ABVs approaching or even exceeding the 10% range growing more and more common.

-Anchor Liberty Ale has held true to its heritage.
-Brewed with an all malt recipe that is hopped exclusively with whole flower Cascade hops from the Pacific Northwest, Liberty Ale is the first modern American ale to employ dry hopping.
+Liberty Ale has held true to its heritage.
+Brewed with an all-malt recipe that is hopped exclusively with whole-flower Cascade hops from the Pacific Northwest, Liberty Ale is the first modern American ale to employ dry-hopping.
 In its early days, Liberty Ale was considered to be a radically bitter product.
 Unchanged since then, it now is held to be somewhat mid-range in that regard.
 Our pioneering use of dry hops is now almost universally emulated by the craft beer industry and continues to be an important element of this classic example of pale ale.